What Does Christmas in Vietnam Look Like?

 Only 8% of the population follows Christians, but every Christmas season, a lovely atmosphere and colors flood the neighborhoods.
-At churches, the splendid decoration, the surrounding houses also hang lights with flowers to respond to the bustling coming-ups.
+At churches and the houses surrounding it hang colorful lights with flowers to respond to the bustling coming-ups.

 christmas in vietnam